gabrielfalcao/notequalia/README.md

 ### Frontend: Desktop App

-Electron running the stack of the Frontend React App
+Electron + TypeScript - just a basic "hello world" for now.
+The goal is to run the same code as the React Web App.

 ``` {.sourceCode .bash}
 cd ./desktop-app